coffeemetalcode/Ganymede-Station/README.md

 # Train-Schedule
 Ganymede Station Master Schdule

 Terminal display of vessels to all ports on Ganymede Station.
-The Station Administrator can add schedules to the master schdule.
+The Station Administrator can add schedules to the master schedule.